Highly Pathogenic Avian Influenza (HPAI) Detections in Cattle - Mandatory influenza testing for interstate movement of lactating dairy cattle

 - Include a statement that lactating dairy cattle are both free from and have not been exposed to a known contagious and infectious disease.

-- Required for all dairy breed cattle of any sex or age or for any purpose
+- Imports for rodeos, recreational events, shows, or exhibition: Official ID required for all beef breed cattle of any sex or age including steers.

 - The following are official ID: